MRNE392/website/01-syllabus.Rmd

 **Extra credit**

-The specs grading system is designed to reduce anxiety over grades, but I recognize that you still may experience some stress over the exam and quizzes, especially if your exam grade is just below the benchmark for a particular course grade or you did not meet specs on one too many quizzes to earn the grade you want.
-I will offer multiple opportunities that will enable you to earn up to three extra credit points, which you can add to your final exam grade or use as a "free pass" to automatically meet specs on a quiz.
-So if, for example, you earn a 78% on the exam, your three extra credit points can increase the grade to an 81% and you can, therefore earn a B in the class.
-Or if you only meet the specs on xx quizzes but you needed to pass xx to earn a B, you can use one of your extra credit points to automatically pass your missing quiz.
+The specs grading system is designed to reduce anxiety over grades, but I recognize that you still may experience some stress over the quizzes and assignments, especially if you are just below the benchmark for a particular course grade or you would like the opportunity to earn a "plus" grade.
+I will offer multiple opportunities that will enable you to earn an extra credit point, which you can use as a "free pass" to automatically meet specs on a quiz or add a "plus" to your grade.
+So if, for example, if you only meet the specs on 7 quizzes but you need to pass 8 to earn a B, you can use your extra credit point to automatically pass your missing quiz.
+Or if you met all of the requirements for a B, but you'd really like to earn a B+, you can use your extra credit point to add a "+" to your final grade.
+There are no "-" final grades in this class.
 Several extra credit opportunities are already listed on the class website and more will be added and announced throughout the semester.

 ### More policies {-}